samkuz/retirement-age/README.md

 this similarly to how you would filter out a parquet, or avro table.

 ## Configuration File
-It is necessary to specify at least one Kudu Master in the configuration file. it is not necessary to specify a database for a Kudu table.
+It is necessary to specify at least one Kudu Master in the configuration file.
+It is not necessary to specify a database for a Kudu table.
 If you created the Kudu table in Impala you will have to specify the database (ex. impala::database1.table1), but if the Kudu table is not connected to any database then you would not define a database.
+In order to not define a database you would input an empty string for the database name denoted as '' which is shown in the example below.

 ```yaml
 kudu_masters: